-One of the Gigabit Ethernet ports on the EDS-G205-1GTXSFP is an SFP slot, which requires 100M or 1G mini-GBIC fiber transceivers to work properly.
+The Fiber ports on the EDS-G308 series are SFP type slots, which require 100M or 1G mini-GBIC fiber transceivers to work properly.
 Moxa provides complete transceiver models for various distance requirements.

-The concept behind the LC port and cable is straightforward.
+The concept behind the LC port and cable is quite straightforward.
 Suppose you are connecting devices I and II.
 Unlike electrical signals, optical signals do not require a circuit in order to transmit data.
 Consequently, one of the optical lines is used to transmit data from device I to device II, and the other optical line is used to transmit data from device II to device I, for full-duplex transmission.